Skip Navigation LinksTitle-V-Application-Narrative

 CYSHCN Objective 1

-By 2025, increase the percentage (from 0 to x%)1 of local MCAH programs that implement a Scope of Work objective focused on CYSHCN public health systems and services.
+By 2025, maintain the number of local MCAH programs (44) that chose during FY 21ā€“22 to implement a Scope of Work activity focused on CYSHCN public health systems and services.

 CYSHCN Objective 1 | Strategy 1:

-Lead state and local MCAH capacity building efforts to improve and expand public health systems and services for CYSHCN.
+Lead state and local MCAH capacity-building efforts to improve and expand public health systems and services for CYSHCN.

 Activities: